Bag of Kidnapping

 - In The Mangler Reborn: Hadley, under the influence of "The Mangler", kidnaps Jamie, intending to feed her to the titular monster.

 - Captain Hook brings Jane to Never Land in Return to Never Land by gagging her and stuffing her in a sack.
 She manages to break free on her own, but is instantly caught and put back in.

 - A Deleted Scene in Who Framed Roger Rabbit would've had private eye Eddie Valiant "taken downtown" by the weasels.
-Then they throw him out of Toontown the next day with a sack over his head, Eddie finds a toon pig has been painted on his head.
+Then they throw him out of Toontown the next day with a sack over his head.
+On removal, Eddie finds a toon pig has been painted on his head.

 - The Aristocats

 Rougefort: LOOK OUT FOR THE—(Edgar captures the cats)—sack.

 - In The Hobbit, the dwarves are captured by the trolls, and then are stacked by the fire as the trolls argue about what to do to them.

 - In Sidhe Devil, Swana Weiss is captured while disguised as Teleri Obeldon.

 - In the Swedish childrens' mystery Ture Sventon i Stockholm (published as Tam Sventon And The Silver Plate Gang in English), Ture Sventon and his assistant Omar capture several members of the criminal gang using their "night sacks", which are noted as invaluable tools of private investigators.